pona-la/lipu-sona/pages/tokipona/sitelen_pona.md

 > words in them.
 >

+ * "[linja suwi](https://linjasuwi.ap5.dev/)" is a recently-designed font by alienpirate5.
+It features nicely-drawn characters and lots of community-created words.

  * I have also designed a font for sitelen pona, called "[insa pi supa lape](supalape.html)".
 It is based on the font "Bedstead"(hence the name) and uses the same algorithm to convert small bitmaps of different characters into a